imrhalkova/VirtualGarden/user_documentation.md

 The rest of the screen is filled with information for each flower type.
 The information includes the name of the flower, the number of days it needs to grow and start blooming, the number of days it blooms, the maximum number of days the flower can survive without being watered, the amount of money this flower produces during one day of blooming, the maximum amount of money the player can collect from this flower and the price of the flower's seeds.

 If the player entered the screen from the tile screen there is also a 'Buy seeds and plant' button visible under each flower information.
-Clicking the button will plant the said flower on the chosen tile and return the player to the garden screen.
+Clicking the button will plant said flower on the chosen tile and return the player to the garden screen.
 If the player entered the flower catalogue from the garden screen this button is not visible.

 ### The game menu